THE VIEW FROM HERE

 Really, that's what this is - you can read backwards from here or scroll to the bottom and read upwards, if you have OCD.
 But the dust has settled.
 With a modicum of work, the foreclosure turned into a gorgeous wee palace that meself and friends can visit, summer or winter.
-When I can't find someone Irish to house-sit, my sons in Colorado Springs are only 25 miles away and the neighbours are wonderful people.
+From the house, my sons in Colorado Springs are only 20 miles away and the neighbours are wonderful people.

 Update from Inishowen 05 June 2011

 How to turn one house into two.

 First, you gotta get caught offguard and have it (and 168 others) burn to the ground while you're in another country.